The Road to Emmaus: When Jesus Meets You Where You Are

 After Jesus vanished, the disciples turned to each other and said, "Were not our hearts burning within us while he talked with us on the road and opened the Scriptures to us?"
 They got up immediately and returned to Jerusalem to tell the others: "It is true!
 The Lord has risen!"

-That's what an encounter with the risen Jesus does — it changes you from the inside out and moves you to action.
+That's what an encounter with the risen Jesus does — it changes you from the inside out and moves you to respond.
+To encourage others, to tell what Jesus has done, and to prepare your heart to worship and live for Him.

 Where Do You Need Him to Meet You?

-Jesus said, "I am the resurrection and the life.
+As a fellow sojourner and disciple maker, may I encourage you with the words of Jesus Himself: "I am the resurrection and the life.
 The one who believes in me will live, even though they die; and whoever lives by believing in me will never die.
 Do you believe this?"
 (John 11:25-26).

-The Good Shepherd who walked the road to Emmaus is ready to walk alongside you — right where you are.
+I can tell you from my own journey — the Good Shepherd who walked the road to Emmaus is ready to walk alongside you and me, right where we are.

 Are you ready to let Him?